 Pitching Your Reality:

-There's a reason why most of the hit docu-style series' on television are focused on unique families and businesses, and you might only have to look at your own world to discover a family or business with the right dynamics and characters to become a reality show. iPitch.tv allows anyone from any part of the world to pitch their life (business, family, etc.) to our industry's top TV production companies, producers and executives who scout our marketplace for new projects.
+There's a reason why most of the hit Reality TV series are focused on unique families and businesses, and you might only have to look at your own world to discover a family or business with the right dynamics and characters to become a reality show.
+Selling a TV Show Idea maybe easier than you think. iPitch.tv allows anyone from any part of the world to pitch their life (business, family, etc.) to our industry's top TV production companies, producers and executives and ultimately sell a TV show idea.

 What Producers Are Looking For: